Gab-km/Funcy/README.md

 # Funcy

-Funcy is the one of the functional libraries for C#/VB.
+Funcy is one of the functional libraries for C#/VB.

 ## Usage